Multilevel regression with poststratification: Mathematical formulation

 where $J_s$ is the subset of all poststratification cells that comprise $s$.

+Estimation and uncertainty: The MRP model is typically fit by fully Bayesian estimation using Markov chain Monte Carlo, often via Stan or its higher-level interfaces such as rstanarm and brms.
+Uncertainty in the poststratified estimate is obtained by applying the poststratification step separately to each posterior draw of the cell-level means $\hat{\mu}_j$, yielding a posterior distribution over $\hat{\mu}^{PS}$ from which credible intervals are constructed.

 The technique and its advantages

 The technique essentially involves using data from, for example, censuses relating to various types of people corresponding to different characteristics (e.g. age, race), in a first step to estimate the relationship between those types and individual preferences (i.e., multi-level regression of the dataset).
 This relationship is then used in a second step to estimate the sub-regional preference based on the number of people having each type or characteristic in that sub-region (a process known as "poststratification").
+The multilevel component produces estimates for each cell that are a weighted average of the raw cell mean and the overall or group mean, a property known as partial pooling; the weight toward the pooled mean increases as the cell's sample size shrinks, stabilizing estimates in cells with few respondents without discarding the information they do contain.
 In this way the need to perform surveys at sub-regional level, which can be expensive and impractical in an area (e.g. a country) with many sub-regions (e.g. counties, ridings, or states), is avoided.
 It also avoids issues with consistency of survey when comparing different surveys performed in different areas.
 Additionally, it allows the estimating of preference within a specific locality based on a survey taken across a wider area that includes relatively few people from the locality in question, or where the sample may be highly unrepresentative.